filecoin-project/phase2-attestations/README.md

 $ gpg --armor --detach-sign --output attestation.md.sig attestation.md
 ```

-Each participant will be given a URL and shell command with which they will upload their files and signatures. **A participant should not delete their files prior to the coordinator communicating that the contribution has been verified.** The coordinator runs a publicly available verification script on the participant's uploaded parameters.
+Each participant will be given a shell command with which to upload their files and signatures (4 files per circuit contributed to, one of the four files is a `.sig` signature file). **A participant should not delete their files prior to the coordinator communicating that the contribution has been verified.** The coordinator runs a publicly available verification script on the participant's uploaded parameters.
 Once the participant's parameters are verified, the coordinator will communicate that the contribution has been accepted.